jakobzhao/geog458/labs/lab02/readme.md

 In the previous section, we developed a crawler for geotagged tweets.
 In this section, we will visualize the collected geotagged tweets data in the previous section using a GIS application `QGIS`.
 QGIS is a free and open-source cross-platform desktop geographic information system application that supports viewing, editing, and analysis of geospatial data.
 If you have not downloaded QGIS yet, please download the latest version [here](https://qgis.org/en/site/forusers/download.html).

-Under `lab02/assets` repository, you should have a CSV file named `tweets.csv`.
-Download this file and Store it somewhere that you can find and access easily.
+Under `lab02/assets` repository, you should have a CSV file named `twsearch-result.csv`.
+Download this file and store it somewhere that you can find and access easily.

 Now, let's open up your QGIS Desktop.
 When you first open QGIS, it should look like below.
 To create a new project, either click on the blank paper icon on the top left or press the shortcut key (Ctrl+N).